“That little something extra. Well, you’ve got it!” – James Mason to Judy Garland in “A Star Is Born”

 February 5, 1956: This photo of Judy with Frank Sinatra at the Los Angeles premiere of The Man With The Golden Arm (December 26th) ran in the photo features of some newspapers.
 It was common for photos from events to show up in various papers for months (or more) after the event took place.

-February 5, 1965: Judy’s appearance on the CBS-TV show “On Broadway Tonight” taped on February 2nd, premiered.
+February 5, 1965: Judy’s appearance on the show “On Broadway Tonight,” which was taped on February 2nd, premiered on CBS-TV.
 Judy sang “When You’re Smiling”; “Almost Like Being In Love”/”This Can’t Be Love”; “I Wish You Love” (with the Allen Brothers); “The Music That Makes Me Dance”; and “Rock-A-Bye Your Baby.”

 This was Judy’s first TV appearance taped in the US – and her first on CBS – since the end of her series in 1964.
-The show aired on February 5th and was a success.
 Judy allegedly received $7,500 for her appearance.

 Also on February 5th, Judy went to a performance of the Broadway musical “Golden Boy” and was photographed backstage with the show’s stars Sammy Davis, Jr., and Paula Wayne.